Ontological Primitives

 "AI at some doors"

 The agent takes over some boundary interfaces.
-Because it now faces the outside world without a human mediating, autonomy emerges — the position demands it.
+Because it now faces the outside world without a human mediating, humans must grant it autonomy — the position requires it.
 The human retains other boundaries and remains the principal.

 Remove AI → Some channels go dark, core survives.